open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

       max_lifetime: 10s
       # Group data based on these attributes
       group_by:
-        - attributes.container_id
+        - container_id
     server_host:
-      # Search for the server host in attributes.
-      # Use the value from server and then from hostname
-      use_attributes:
-        - server
-        - hostname
-      # If these attributes are not specified or empty,
+      # If these attribute serverHost is not specified or empty,
       # use the value from the env variable SERVER_HOST
       use_host: ${env:SERVER_HOST}
       # If it's not set, use the hostname value